 - Dog backpack - if your pup is large enough to carry some gear and is comfortable doing so, invest in a pack for him.
 This way, he can lend a paw in hauling some lighter gear to the site or on day hikes (think collapsible water bowl, poop bags, etc).
 Avoid packing treats in his bag if they’re not well-sealed to avoid driving him crazy.
 If you’re heading out on a hot summer day, use your best judgment before strapping him in - a body pack increases the risk of overheating at higher temperatures.

-- Booties - all-weather foot protection is a smart investment for certain environments.
+Booties - all-weather foot protection is a smart investment for certain environments.
 If you’ll be traversing rough, snowy, or hot terrain, booties can be a paw saver.
 Headed on a desert hike?
 Foot gear can also prevent cactus catastrophes.
+We also carry some Vaseline for the areas that are more likely to cause dry paws.

 Practice safety for both you and your pups.